Interview Susan Purvis

 Donna Seebo Show

 Donna asks Susan some hard questions about canine search and rescue dogs and the stress that goes along with the job.

 Learn the art of audio narration.
 Author Susan Purvis shares her journey in Blackstone’s NYC studio.

 “Search and Rescue: Dive into the competitive and ego-driven world of heroes and wannabe heroes.”

 Mindful Leadership Podcast

-Laura Di Franco Interviews Susan Purvis to help us understand if it’s just that lunchtime burrito bothering us, or something more serious.
+Laura Di Franco interviews Susan Purvis to help us understand if it’s the lunchtime burrito bothering us, or something more serious.